 The court system in Pasadena considers several specific acts to be property crimes, including:

 Most property crimes are either misdemeanors or felonies, though vandalism can sometimes be treated as an infraction.
 A property crime conviction can leave a mark on your record and impact your life for years.
 You might not be able to obtain employment, provide for your family, and even lose friends along the way.

 A trained criminal defense lawyer can help you build a defense against any property crime charge you might face in Pasadena.
-Improve your chances for success in the courtroom by contacting a lawyer who understands the court system immediately.
+Improve your chances of success in the courtroom by contacting a lawyer who understands the court system immediately.
 Contact a Pasadena property crimes attorney from the Simmrin Law Group as soon as possible after being charged with a crime.

 Vandalism as a Property Crime

-Vandalism is defined as defacing, damaging, or destroying the property of another person.
+Vandalism is defacing, damaging, or destroying another person’s property.
 Pasadena can charge acts of vandalism in the following ways:

 - Infraction.
-You can be charged with an infraction if you did less than $250 in damage.
+You could be charged with an infraction if you did less than $250 damage.
 You could face a fine of $1,000 if convicted of an infraction.

 - Misdemeanor.
-Misdemeanor vandalism occurs if you do between $250-$400 in damage, or if you repeatedly commit smaller acts of vandalism.
+Misdemeanor vandalism occurs if you do between $250-$400 in damage or repeatedly commit smaller acts of vandalism.
 A conviction can lead to $3,000 in fines and jail time.

 - Felony.
 A felony charge for vandalism is used when more than $400 in damage is committed.
-You could face 3 years in prison if convicted for felony vandalism.
+You could face three years in prison if convicted of felony vandalism.

 Taking a vandalism charge seriously can mean the difference between success and failure in court.
 Make sure you have expert help on your side by working with a skilled property crimes attorney in Pasadena.
 The Simmrin Law Group is an experienced Pasadena, CA, criminal defense law firm.

 Trespassing Charges in California

-You can be charged with trespassing if you enter someone’s land or property without their permission.
-Basic trespass is treated as an infraction that can lead to small fines if you are convicted.
+You can be charged with trespassing if you enter someone’s land or property without permission.
+Basic trespass is an infraction that can lead to small fines if you are convicted.
 There are two other charges commonly used to prosecute trespassing in Pasadena:

 - Aggravated Trespass.
 An aggravated trespass charge is used when you threaten someone and then enter their property.
 You will face felony charges if accused of aggravated trespass.
 An aggravated trespass conviction can lead to 3 years in jail.